openebs/website/docs/versioned_docs/version-4.1.x/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 - For a pool of a particular size, say 10 Gigabytes, a volume > 10 Gigabytes cannot be created, as Replicated PV Mayastor currently does not support pool expansion.
 - The replicas for a given volume can be either all thick or all thin.
 The same volume cannot have a combination of thick and thin replicas.
 :::

+### "allowVolumeExpansion"

+The `allowVolumeExpansion` parameter enables the expansion of PVs when using Persistent Volume Claims (PVCs).
+You must set the `allowVolumeExpansion` parameter to `true` in the StorageClass to enable the expansion of a volume.
+In order to expand volumes where volume expansion is enabled, edit the size of the PVC.
+See the [Resize documentation](../replicated-pv-mayastor/advanced-operations/resize.md) for more details.

 ## Topology Parameters